nobt-io/frontend/ROADMAP.md

 ## Deleting / Editing bills

 Deleting or editing bills is a major requirement that has to implemented in one way or another.
-Due to the lack of accounts, it is hard to implement privileged functionality that would allow destructive actions.
+Due to the lack of accounts, it is hard to be implement privileged functionality that would allow destructive actions.
 The design-goal for these features therefore has to be "always undo" and should allow every user to always undo any action that has been executed.

 - Deleting a bill: This should not really delete a bill but rather "hide" it from the nobt or mark it as old / unnecessary
 - Editing a bill: Every edit of a bill should result in a new version and every version should be restore-able.
 Another idea would be to lock certain elements from being changed (maybe only one thing at a time?)

 ## Balances and "tickable" transactions

 Currently, the final transactions that describe all debts are transient, i.e. calculated on-the-fly when the nobt is retrieved from the server.
 This means, that the individual transactions are not addressable and therefore, no state can be saved for them.
 In order to simplify the whole settling process, a feature called "freeze nobt" could be introduced.
-Freezing a nobt would persists the current transactions into the database and prohibits further bills from being added to the nobt.
+Freezing a nobt would persist the current transactions into the database and prohibits further bills from being added to the nobt.
 Persisting the transactions to the database makes them addressable, which means that we can implement a UI that allows users to "tick-off" individual transactions and thereby mark them as paid.

 A different way that would still allow to add further bills would be to mark all current bills as "processed" and merge the persisted transactions with the once resulting from the new bills.
 This would make it possible to tick-off individual transactions.
-However a major problem to be solved concerning UX is how to communicate to the user, why some transactions can be ticked off and some cannot.
+However, a major problem to be solved concerning UX is how to communicate to the user, why some transactions can be ticked off and some cannot.
 It is probably easier to understand, that no bills can be added until all the transactions are ticked off.

 ## Richer Bills